Suillus brevipes: Taxonomy

 The species was first described scientifically as Boletus viscosus by American mycologist Charles Frost in 1874.
-In 1885, Charles Horton Peck, who had found specimens in pine woods of Albany County, New York, explained that the species name was a taxonomic homonym (Boletus viscosus was already in use for another species named by Ventenat in 1863), and so renamed it to Boletus brevipes.
+In 1885, Charles Horton Peck, who had found specimens in pine woods of Albany County, New York, explained that the species name was a taxonomic homonym (Boletus viscosus already being in use for another species named by Ventenat in 1863) and so renamed it to Boletus brevipes.
 Its current name was assigned by German Otto Kuntze in 1898.
 William Alphonso Murrill renamed it as Rostkovites brevipes in 1948; the genus Rostkovites is now considered to be synonymous with Suillus.

 Agaricales specialist Rolf Singer included Suillus brevipes in the subsection Suillus of genus Suillus, an infrageneric (a taxonomic level below genus) grouping of species characterized by a cinnamon-brown spore print, and pores less than 1 mm wide.

 The specific epithet is derived from the Latin brevipes, meaning "short-footed".
 The mushroom is commonly known as the "stubby-stalk" or the "short-stemmed slippery Jack".